Built in 1852, the Latimer House preserves the past as a museum of upper-class family and life in the 19th century Cape Fear region.

 The Lower Cape Fear Historical Society, Inc. (LCFHS) is a 501(c)3 non-profit organization committed to the preservation and promotion of the history of the Lower Cape Fear region since 1956.
 The Society concentrates on preserving records and disseminating knowledge of local history.

 The society has led the restoration and exhibition of the Latimer House, a noteworthy example of Victorian Italianate Revival architecture.
-Within the walls of Latimer, LCFHS has been instrumental is sharing a comprehensive collection of over 600 artifacts and an extensive archive and library with the community.
+Within the walls of Latimer, LCFHS has been instrumental in sharing a comprehensive collection of over 600 artifacts and an extensive archive and library with the community.
 The Society also published pathbreaking historical research since 1957 in the LCFHS Bulletin.
-Past issues are available in the Latimer Archive and will soon be made available online.
+Past issues are available in the Latimer Archive and available online.

 Embracing the mission of “Keeping the Past Present,” LCFHS relies on community support to develop exhibits, conduct educational programs, preserve its archives and collections, and serve as a reliable source for the region’s historical knowledge.